 Compared to renting, owning a home can be a great thing.
 You can paint whatever colors you want (unless your homeowners’ association says otherwise) and you get to decide what the landscaping looks like.

 Owning a piece of property worth hundreds of thousands of dollars is a significant financial risk, too.
 That’s why you need to insure what is likely to be your most valuable possession.
 For example, if you have a mortgage on your property, your lender wants to know that if something happens to the house that they’ll be reimbursed.
 But your insurance needs don’t stop there.

 Six Types of Insurance Homeowners Should Have

 Here are six different insurance types that you’ll want to have if you are a homeowner.

 You won’t be able to buy a home using a mortgage company without homeowners insurance.
 It’s funny it is called homeowners insurance because as long as you have a mortgage, it is insurance for the mortgage firm that lent you thousands of dollars to buy your home.

 When you purchase a property, you want to make sure you are buying it with a free and clear title.
 A clear title means that there are no liens on the property that could result in your ownership being null and void.
-For example, if you go to buy a home and there is a lien on it for unpaid taxes, then the house could be sold to pay off the tax lien despite you having purchased it.
+For example, if you go to buy a home and there is a lien on it for unpaid taxes, then the house could be sold to pay off the tax lien despite the fact that you have purchased it.